projectcitybuild/web/README.md

 ## Testing
 Inside the workspace container:
-* Run `phpunit` to run all unit/integration tests
+* Run `sail test` to run all unit/integration tests
-* Run `phpstan -c phpstan.neon` to run PHP analysis
+* Enter the container with `sail shell` and run `phpstan -c phpstan.neon` to run PHP analysis

-## Troubleshooting Laradock
-Docker might not go smoothly for Windows users.
-If you're having trouble booting up a MariaDB instance, you may need to use a MySQL container instead.
-In this case the boot command would be `docker-compose up -d nginx mysql redis`.
-The `.env` file will also need to be updated to point at the correct container: `DB_HOST=mysql`